 - 7.7 Furthermore, at the time of writing (January 2022) there is one further application that is still outstanding. - 7.8 This is DC/20/00330/OUT 64 dwellings at Land east of Sand Hill (permission originally issued in December 2020, then quashed following a Judicial Review in March 2021) - 7.9 The Pre-Submission Version of the BMSJLP also proposed a site for a further 5 dwellings at Calais Street which is now incorporated into the Neighbourhood Plan.
-(See Map 5). - 7.10 It can therefore be demonstrated that the planned Local Housing Requirement identified in the emerging Local for Boxford up to 2037 has therefore already been met. - 7.11 The Boxford Neighbourhood Plan is therefore, only considering the potential for further specific small-scale growth within the parish either where it would contribute towards a specific identified housing need that is not being met by recent developments or where it would provide another specific community benefit identified in this plan. - 7.12 The Neighbourhood Plan Questionnaire from December 2018, contained specific questions about existing and future housing in the parish.
+(See Map 5). - 7.10 It can therefore be demonstrated that the planned Local Housing Requirement identified in the emerging Local for Boxford up to 2037 has therefore already been met. - 7.11 The Neighbourhood Plan Questionnaire from December 2018, contained specific questions about existing and future housing in the parish.
 The results revealed that over 45% of respondents felt that the number of new houses built in Boxford was about right.
 Over 58% of respondents felt that new development should not be allowed to take place outside of the 'village envelope'.
-Preferences for 'infilling' and small developments of up to 5 new dwellings were the most preferred form for new development. - 7.13 Taking into account the results of the questionnaire and the informal consultation in December 2020 to January 2021, the central principle for the plan has been developed which supports limited and sustainable growth in Boxford that doesn't have an irreversible impact on the historic and natural environment of the area. - 7.14 The level of services and facilities in the parish is a key determining factor for its identification as a Core Village in the settlement hierarchy and the future viability and capacity of such services and facilities over the plan period is an important factor when considering future growth.
+Preferences for 'infilling' and small developments of up to 5 new dwellings were the most preferred form for new development. - 7.12 Taking into account the results of the questionnaire and the informal consultation in December 2020 to January 2021, the central principle for the plan has been developed which supports limited and sustainable growth in Boxford that doesn't have an irreversible impact on the historic and natural environment of the area. - 7.13 The level of services and facilities in the parish is a key determining factor for its identification as a Core Village in the settlement hierarchy and the future viability and capacity of such services and facilities over the plan period is an important factor when considering future growth.
 The Pre-Submission Version of the BMSJLP 2020 identifies a constraint in relation to the primary school and states: